 Calculator Policy: For all on-line tests, the Mathematics Department will supply TI-30X IIS calculators.
 The calculators provided by the department are the only ones you will be allowed to use.
 NO personal calculators will be allowed.
 You should be familiar working with this calculator: proctors WILL NOT answer questions about the operation of the calculator.
-On written exams you may bring a TI-30X IIS, or an equivalent non-graphing, non-programmable, scientific calculator, with you-no notes or written material inside.
-The TI 30XS is not an equivalent calculator.
+On written exams you may bring a TI-30X IIS with you-no notes or written material inside.